the-teachingRSE-project/competencies/competencies.md

 We define this as a certain quality of analytical thinking that enables an RSE to form a mental model of a piece of software in a specific environment.
 Using that, an RSE should be able to make predictions about a software's behaviour.
-This is a required skill for common tasks like debugging, profiling, optimising, designing good tests, or predicting user interaction.
+This is a required skill for common tasks such as debugging, profiling, optimising, designing good tests, or predicting user interaction.
 An important facet of this capability relates to information security.
 RSEs need to consider the safety and integrity of personal data and other sensitive information